rajdsouza/chartdb/README.md

 - Terminal 1: npm run dev
 - Terminal 2: npm run server

 By default, the server listens on http://localhost:8080 and creates chartdb.sqlite in the project root.
-You can optionally split ports by setting FRONTEND_PORT and API_PORT; for example, FRONTEND_PORT=8080 and API_PORT=8081 to serve the UI on 8080 and the API on 8081.
+It serves the built frontend and the API from the same port (UI at / and API under /api).
+You can optionally split ports by setting FRONTEND_PORT and API_PORT; when unset, a single port is used.

 Frontend selection: